Pneumonia at a glance

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you.
 He will listen to the chest with a stethoscope which will reveal increased and harsh lung sounds.
 Symptoms may be acute or chronic depending on the underlying cause.
 He may need to perform the following tests to determine if your cat has pneumonia:

 - Baseline tests – Biochemical profile, complete blood count, and urinalysis.
 Increased white blood cells are common with bacterial and fungal pneumonia.
 Cats with FIV may have anemia, decreased white blood cells and lymphocytes.
-These tests can also give your veterinarian a picture of your cat’s overall health prior to commencing treatment.
+These tests can also give your veterinarian a picture of your cat’s overall health before commencing treatment.

 - Lung aspiration – A needle is pushed through the chest into the lungs, and lung cells are aspirated into the syringe.
 These cells are then studied under a microscope for the presence of infectious organisms.

-- Tracheal wash – This is performed in order to obtain cells from the trachea which can be cultured to analyse and determine the particular organism involved.
+- Tracheal wash – This is performed to obtain cells from the trachea which can be cultured to analyse and determine the particular organism involved.

 - Chest x-ray – This will confirm that your cat has pneumonia and look for inhaled foreign objects (if one is suspected).